MindLog™—A curve for every child

 • builds skills for putting those ways of understanding to work [4,7,9,10].

-• They are radically formative [5]:
+• It is formative [5]:

 Impact